LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_disambiguation.md

 - If the user's message matches multiple intents that have the same rank (several matches are VERY GOOD, or several are GOOD), the bot picks the one with the highest raw match score, and then it processes the associated dialog.

 - During matching, the bot considers only intents that evaluate to a VERY_GOOD or GOOD rank; intents that evaluate to FAIR_PLUS and FAIR are not considered.

+**What happens if I use a disambiguation dialog, but no intents at or above the specified threshold are matched?**

+When this happens, the fallback dialog is triggered is one exists.
+Otherwise, the default fallback message is sent to the consumer.
+For more on fallback, see [here](conversation-builder-dialogs-fallback-dialogs.html).

 **How many disambiguation dialogs can I create?**